Update March 2020 – still current

 However, when you are home you can dispense with WiFi altogether and use something called “Homeplug”.
 This uses at least 2 x adapters that you plug in to your mains electrical wall socket.
 One you have near your router (static) and another (roving) in whichever room you want to use another PC or Laptop.

-The one near the router, you connect a network cable between the router and the Homeplug adapter and the other adaptor has a network cable between it and the Laptop or extra PC.
+The one near the router, you connect a Ethernet cable between the router and the Homeplug static /master adapter and the other adapter “roving /slave” has an Ethernet cable between it and the Laptop or desktop PC.
 Data is then transmitted between the 2 adapters over the mains wiring – cool.

 This system is also called “Ethernet over mains” and most often you can have up to 15 of these devices on your “network” but most people would manage quite well with just the 2 or 3 adapters.
 Once the adapters have been setup you can unplug the “roving” one and put it in a different room without having to set it up again.